uva-cs/dsa2/pa/pa1/index.md

 ### Changelog

-- Sun, 9/15: the original graph had an error: the edge from 0->3 should be "0/60" (as now shown below)
+- Sun, 9/15: the original graph had an error: the edge from 0->3 should be "0/60" (as now shown below); the example.txt and the I/O output below was fixed the next day

 ### Input